 Will Irish people get offended if I ask for one?

-If you are in Ireland and you really want to drink an Irish Car Bomb, then you should probably just refer to it as an “Irish Slammer” instead.
+If you are in Ireland and you really want to drink an Irish Car Bomb, then you should probably just call it an “Irish Slammer” instead.

-Why would the name be seen as offensive?
+Why is the name offensive?

 The name of this cocktail is inspired by “The Troubles” that occurred in Ireland between 1970 and 1998.